Byron/gitoxide/STABILITY.md

 Breaking changes are collected and may be released no more often than every 4 weeks by incrementing the major version number.

-For example, `git-odb` and `gix-ref` both have breaking changes, where `git-odb`'s change is on August 1st and `gix-ref`'s dependent change is on September 10th. `git-odb`'s breaking change can be released earliest on September 1st, whereas `gix-ref` can be released earliest at October 10th.
+For example, `gix-odb` and `gix-ref` both have breaking changes, where `gix-odb`'s change is on August 1st and `gix-ref`'s dependent change is on September 10th. `gix-odb`'s breaking change can be released earliest on September 1st, whereas `gix-ref` can be released earliest at October 10th.

 If there are additional breaking changes without a release, these push back the earliest release date accordingly.